Model Risk in Machine-Learning Distributional IV Estimation: Theoretical Framework and Identification

 \begin{assumption}[Monotonicity] The instrument affects the treatment decision in the same direction for all individuals.
 That is, for all $i$

 This assumption rules out the existence of "defiers"—individuals who would take the treatment if unencouraged ($Z_i=0$) but not if encouraged ($Z_i=1$). \end{assumption}

 Under these assumptions, the instrument allows us to identify the treatment effect for the subpopulation of "compliers"—individuals who comply with the instrument, i.e., those for whom $W_i(1) > W_i(0)$.
+Let $C_i=\{W_i(1)>W_i(0)\}$ denote the complier event for unit $i$; when no unit index is needed, write $C=\{W(1)>W(0)\}$.

 Our parameter of interest is the Distributional Instrumental Variable LATE (D-IV-LATE).\footnote{We use D-IV-LATE to stand for \textit{Distributional Instrumental Variable} Local Average Treatment Effect.
 This distinguishes our parameter from the "D-LATE" acronym used by \citet{hoagland2020who} for \textit{Dynamic} Local Average Treatment Effect, a different concept focused on the evolution of average effects over time.} This is the difference in the potential outcome distributions for the population of compliers.
-For any outcome level $y \in \mathcal{Y}$, the D-IV-LATE is defined thus.
+Let $\mathcal{Y}$ denote the support of the outcome.
+For any outcome level $y \in \mathcal{Y}$, the D-IV-LATE is defined as